grafana/alloy/docs/sources/tasks/collect-logs-in-kubernetes.md

   forward_to = [loki.process.pod_logs.receiver]
 }

-// loki.process receives log entries from other loki components, applies one or more processing stages,
+// loki.process receives log entries from other Loki components, applies one or more processing stages,
 // and forwards the results to the list of receivers in the component’s arguments. loki.process "pod_logs" {
   stage.static_labels {